TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/icss_emac_lwip.md

 \note lwIP features are made available as is from public lwIP project.
 SDK configuration may only enable and exercise a subset of these features.

-This example is ICSS-EMAC application using the LwIP networking stack.
+This example is an ICSS-EMAC application using the LwIP networking stack.

-The examples do below
+The examples does the following:
 - Initializes the ICSS-EMAC driver for the underlying HW
 - Initializes the LwIP stack
-- Allows user to run and test basic networking features like ping, iperf with TCP/UDP.
+- Allows users to run and test basic networking features like ping, iperf with TCP/UDP.
-- Allows user to configure between ICSS_EMAC Switch and MAC modes.
+- Allows users to configure between ICSS_EMAC Switch and MAC modes.
 \cond SOC_AM263PX || SOC_AM263X
 - Example is configured to run in Switch mode.
 \endcond